 Too much garlic can cause Pitta imbalances and mental dullness (which is why it is usually avoided in yogic circles but as with all foods it has its time and place).

 Garlic (Rasonam) literally means ‘lacking one taste’, meaning it has all of the 6 tastes except one: the sour taste is missing.
 It is mainly pungent in rasa and is pungent as well in vipaka.
-Garlic is P increasing and VK decreasing.
+Garlic is Pitta increasing and Vata and Kapha decreasing.

 Harissa is a Moroccan style red bell pepper and chili paste with garlic, oil, caraway seeds and coriander.
 If you don’t have harissa in the house substitute with a mixture of chili and paprika powder.
 The reason I add it here is to have some ‘punch’ as we are going into spring and Kapha will be aggravating.
 If you have Pitta imbalances you can leave it out.